rainbowwing/PFPOffset/readme.md

 cgal version must be larger than 5.5

+Please do not use this program for thickening with long offset distance. because in this case the speed and the result isn't better than the traditional method.
+It can only use in short offset distance.

 In the case of some extreme situations, the result will occur some very sharp parts.
 The argument -l can be appropriately reduced to alleviate these situations.